- 100% response rate

 Why I’m on Couchsurfing

-Two guest stays were arranged through HelpX and three through Workaway.
+Three guests were volunteers through HelpX and five through Workaway.

 Find me on Workaway: https://www.workaway.info/967695273928-en.html